muzfr7/muzfr7/README.md

 ### Hi there 👋

-My name is Muzafar Ali Jatoi and I am a Senior Backend Software Engineer with over 10 years of professional experience in developing secure and scalable applications using microservices architecture in Go, PHP, and Python.
+Hi, I'm Muzafar Ali Jatoi, a Senior Backend Software Engineer with over a decade of professional experience.
+I specialize in developing secure and scalable applications using microservices architecture with Go, PHP, and Python.
+My primary language is Go, and I have experience in breaking monoliths into microservices.

 #### Tech stack 👨‍💻
 Go, PHP, Python, gRPC, AWS, Docker, K8s, Terraform